expo/expo/docs/pages/workflow/expo-go.md

 The dev server returns a JSON manifest file that describes the project.
 Expo Go uses this manifest to download the JavaScript bundle and any assets that are required to run the project.
 The JavaScript bundle is executed in a [JavaScript engine](/workflow/glossary-of-terms#javascript-engine), and the React Native app is rendered.

 You can open and share projects with the members of your [organization](/accounts/account-types/#organizations) by publishing with [EAS Update](/eas-update/introduction).
+Updates are bundled for production environments using the [`npx expo export`](/workflow/expo-cli#exporting) command.

 <Terminal cmd={[
 '$ eas update'